larry-lw-chan/larry-lw-chan/README.md

 I'm a full stack web engineer based in Atlanta.
 Currently, I am working on GoTi, a compiled, easy to run social networking app that targeted to be performant, minimal, and easy to host.

 The tech stack I generally use include:
-React, Astro (Jamstack), Typescript, Python, and Go
+React, Astro (Jamstack), Typescript, Python, and Go.
 Also certified in C# and Java.

-Fullstack Frameworks I've used in the past includes:
+Web Frameworks I've used in the past also includes:
-Django and Ruby on Rails
+Django, Ruby on Rails, Wordpress, and Drupal

 Recently been studying Machine Learning and now I'm a Google Certified Tensorflow Developer